The undergraduate degree program in

 The program will prepare graduates to:

-- Describe and illustrate decision making for the operation of
+- Describe and illustrate the role of business information

 Demonstrate recognition and understanding

 - Describe the financial reporting process and how accounting